aitva/htcp/README.md

 all it does is send an exact copy of the incoming traffic to multiple servers, and copy back a response.

-I use it on rest endpoint to duplicate the traffic to a test servers or other applications.
+I use it on rest endpoint to duplicate the traffic to test server or other applications.

 ## Filters
 Htcp can filter by :